syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio.md

 This article provides a step-by-step instructions for building Blazor Server App with `Blazor Calendar` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).

+To get start quickly with Blazor Server App in Visual Studio, you can check on this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=cQZYzOlTm0Q" %}